 It all began with this specific dish for Lai Huat Signatures, previously called Lai Huat Sambal Fish Restaurant.
 If you once named your restaurant after a dish, you’d best nail it down to a fine art.
 Fortunately, this family business does just that, offering whole fried pomfrets – crispy on the outside, fluffy on the inside – covered in thick, spicy sambal belachan that elevates this seafood staple.

 Lai Huat Signatures, multiple locations including East Coast and Sembawang

 14. Alati Divine Greek Kitchen

 For a taste of simple, rustic Mediterranean seafood, head over to this Greek dining establishment.
 Its fresh fish selection is flown in from the Aegean Sea and grilled or salt-baked to perfection.
 The grilled octopus dish is also a must-try: it’s paired with fava puree, confit tomatoes and homemade squid ink rice crackers.

 If you’ve got your full lunch hour, waiting 10 to 15 minutes for a steaming bowl of fresh, thick fish slices swimming in a clear, nourishing broth is absolutely worth it.
 The auntie taking orders here is highly efficient at her job, so it helps to rehearse your order while you’re in the queue!

-Want a taste of this chewy, delicately flavoured Asian delicacy?
+Want a taste of the chewy, delicately flavoured Asian delicacy that is Mexican abalone whelk?
 Have it the classic way at this age-old abalone institution, served with fresh greens and simmered in a rich, creamy XO sauce.